-In my recent post on ABTW, I discussed the merits of the true GMT vs. traveler's GMT.
+In my recent post on ABTW, I discussed the merits of the traveller's GMT vs. caller's GMT.
 I tried to stay neural, but those who also read my very old post about the Perrelet Seacraft GMT knows that I'm mainly interested in GMT watches with a jumping 12hr hand.

 Watches with that feature are difficult to find, especially at an affordable price.
 I had been focusing on getting another GMT into my collection when the pandemic hit, and halted my previously frequent flying.
 Prior to that, some kind of Seiko GMT had been very appealing to me.

 I'm starting to travel a bit more now, and as luck would have it, Seiko Prospex LX came my way at a price that I couldn't pass up.
 This would check a number of boxes that I had been looking to fill.
 I'll be able to experience a Spring Drive and add a GMT back into the rotation.

 More importantly, after reviewing the Seiko SBDC101/SPB143, I had learned about what exists a few rungs up the Seiko ladder from the SKX watches that got many of us into the hobby.
 This had the effect of making me increasling curious of what happens when you move further up said ladder.
 At $5,500 MSRP, we would be skipping over quite a few rungs, but I didn't think you readers would mind.